 Choose a Category or Scroll Down

-Prosecutor Boy narrates Parker’s trajectory from his formative years in a small town in Western North Carolina, during the periods of segregation and integration, to his academic pursuits at North Carolina State University in the 1970s and, subsequently, through a distinguished legal career spanning decades in the courtrooms of North Carolina.
+Prosecutor Boy narrates Parker’s trajectory from his formative years in a small town in Western North Carolina, during the periods of segregation and integration, to his academic pursuits at North Carolina State University in the 1970s and, subsequently, through a distinguished legal career spanning decades in the North Carolina courtrooms.
 Parker’s being the first Black attorney in his region is a significant achievement, one marked by both pride and persistence.

 “I wanted to write the story I never saw growing up,” Parker says.
 “So many of my experiences—whether growing up in the South, being a Black student at a predominantly white university, or walking into a courtroom as the only person of color—are part of our shared American history.
 This book is my way of putting that truth on the record.”